svizzusi/portfolio/README.md

 My portfolio website is designed to provide visitors with an overview of my background, skills, and the projects I have worked on.
 It aims to highlight my abilities as a React developer and showcase the value I can bring to potential collaborations.

+## Installation

+1. Clone the repo onto your local machine.
+2. Enter `npm install` to download and install the dependencies.
+3. Enter `npm run dev` to run the local server.
+4. Access the site using the URL provided: `http://localhost:5173/`.

 ## Features

 My portfolio website includes several features: